-- A minimum of 18 months old; - Free of noxious weeds and debris; - 25 mm 30 mm in thickness: - Cut in strips of uniform width; - Sufficiently moist so that no burning of the edges has occurred; and - Have a vigorous healthy growth. - 4.
-Sod shall be laid evenly and in staggered rows. - 5.
+- A minimum of 18 months old; - Free of noxious weeds and debris; - 25 mm 30 mm in thickness; - Cut in strips of uniform width; - Sufficiently moist so that no burning of the edges has occurred; and - Have a vigorous healthy growth. - 5.
+Sod shall be laid evenly and in staggered rows. - 6.
 Sod shall be laid at right angles to all slopes.
 Secure sod to all steep slopes with pegs.
-Pegs shall not protrude above the surface of the sod. - 6.
-The Developer shall be responsible for providing and maintaining adequate barricades and signs to warn traffic entering sodded areas, until the time of final inspection and acceptance by the Town. - 7.
-The Developer shall be responsible for appropriately maintaining the sodded areas; i.e., watering, rolling, fertilizing, and mowing until the time of final inspection and acceptance by the Town. - Appropriate Maintenance to be determined by weather conditions, soil conditions, time of year, and growing conditions of the sod.
-A 2-year Maintenance schedule is to be submitted to the Town for approval at the time of the CCC inspection. - 8.
-At the time of inspection and acceptance by the Town, the sod shall be: - Mowed to a minimum of 50 mm and maximum of 75 mm height; - Well established over 100% of the sodded area; - Completely free of weeds, thin, bare, and dead spots; and - In an overall healthy condition satisfactory to the Town.
+Pegs shall not protrude above the surface of the sod. - 7.
+The Developer shall be responsible for providing and maintaining adequate barricades and signs to warn traffic entering sodded areas, until the time of final inspection and acceptance by the Town. - 8.
+The Developer shall be responsible for appropriately maintaining the sodded areas; i.e., watering, rolling, fertilizing, and mowing until the time of final inspection and acceptance by the Town.

+Appropriate Maintenance to be determined by weather conditions, soil conditions, time of year, and growing conditions of the sod.
+A 2-year Maintenance schedule is to be submitted to the Town for approval at the time of the CCC inspection.

+- 9. At the time of inspection and acceptance by the Town, the sod shall be: - Mowed to a minimum of 50 mm and maximum of 75 mm height; - Well established over 100% of the sodded area; - Knit between sod pieces, with seams grown together; - Completely free of weeds, thin, bare, and dead spots; and - In an overall healthy condition satisfactory to the Town.
 No more than 30% of blade height shall be removed to achieve minimum height.